phluid61/internet-drafts/file-uri-scheme/draft.md

     2. Append the transformed segment to the URI.

+7. If any non-hierarchical data is required to identify the file (for example a version number in a versioning file system):

+    1. Append a question mark character "?" to the URI.

+    2. Transform the non-hierarchical data to a query component ({{RFC3986}}, Section 3.4) as per Section 2 of {{RFC3986}}.

+    3. Append the transformed query component to the URI.

 Examples:

 ~~~~~~~~~~
-File Path                      | URIs
+File Path                      | URIs (ideal, traditional)
 -------------------------------+--------------------------------
 UNIX-Like:                     |
   /path/to/file                | file:/path/to/file
                                | file:///path/to/file
                                |
   /path/to/dir/                | file:/path/to/dir/
                                | file:///path/to/dir/
                                |
 DOS- or Windows-based:         |